eaglesky/CodingPractices/AlgorithmsReview.md

       }
     ```
     4. Another way to deal with the above two problems is to intialize a variable at the begining to record the index of last found candidate.
 The rest is similar to the basic binary search and after the loop finishes, that variable should contain the final result.
 See EPI for the solutions to above problems.
+    5. Search a certain element that satisfies some condition.
+No explicit
+    target value.
+The algorithm is usually to first check the middle value for
+    a certain condition and use that condition to determine whether the next step is to go to the left half or the right half.
+The key is to determine what condition to use.

 ### Problems
 * Binary Search Problems.